All Episodes

 One is facially neutral systems are set up to oppress.

-And three, the the solution to these problems is what's called equity, which is generally speaking proportional representation.
+And three, the solution to these problems is what's called equity, which is generally speaking proportional representation.

-Is that what they're that would say?
+Is that what that would say?

-In general, uh Ibrahim Kendi, for example.
+In general, Ibram Kendi, for example.

-So this actually the second thing I think it's important to say here, CRT has gone well beyond critical legal theory.
+So this actually, the second thing I think it's important to say here, CRT has gone well beyond critical legal theory.

 We're seeing it everywhere in our education and everything now.

-When they're debating with, for example, Lindsay, that may be true in some technical sense, but that's sort of meaningless.
+And I think that when people say what you're attacking is not CRT, it's not critical race theory, when they're debating with, for example, Lindsay, that may be true in some technical sense, but that's sort of meaningless.

 It's like saying that if you criticize something as being racist, that's an invalid argument unless what you're attacking is actually well put together IQ hereditarianism or something like that.